Lecturer in Manufacturing and Management

-Dr. A. Arivazhagan is currently a Lecturer in Mechanical Engineering at the Robert Gordon University, School of Engineering, Aberdeen, Scotland.
-His area of research involves Manufacturing Technology / CAD/ CAM/ CAPP/ CNC machining (5/3 axis – ceramics and metals) / Industry 4.0 / Cyber Physical Integration/ DFMA / FEA for Design & Manufacturing / Software development using C / C++ / JAVA / C#.Net / Python / Cloud & Web based.
+Dr. A. Arivazhagan is a Lecturer in the Coventry University, UK .
+His area of research involves Manufacturing Technology / CAD/ CAM/ CAPP/ CNC machining (5/3 axis – ceramics and metals) / Six Sigma / Industry 4.0 / Cyber Physical Integration/ DFMA / FEA for Design & Manufacturing / Software development using C / C++ / JAVA / C#.Net / Python / Cloud & Web based.

 Basically he is a mechanical engineer with manufacturing research background and led various academic / post-doctoral positions in the UK universities.
 This is on implementing Manufacturing / Machining / CAD/CAM/CAPP automation technologies for industries through academia giving considerable research to business impact in terms of cost & lead time reduction.
 The academia include (i) Robert Gordon University (iii) University of Birmingham (2017-2020) (iv) Queen’s University Belfast (2015-2017) (v) Nottingham Trent University (2014-2015) and (vi) Coventry University (2013-2014).
 With his experience of more than 12+ years he has commendable ‘hands on’ skills broadly covering

 (i) CNC Machines (3/5 axis) - Milling / Drilling/ Lathe / Machining Centers (Siemens / Heidenhain / Fanuc)

 (ii) Metrological machines such as CMM (Carl-Zeiss) and Alicona (3D Light based measurement), Microscopes, SEM etc.